rokublac/marvel-api-app/README.md

 # Marvel API Application
-Small project to work with Marvel's RESTful API that delivers the a brief character information from a character search bar.
+Small project to work with Marvel's RESTful API that delivers the a brief character information from a character search bar. https://marvel-api-rb.herokuapp.com/

-Not compatible with IE (maybe some others too, haven't really tested it as of yet), not 100% responsive. https://marvel-api-rb.herokuapp.com/
+- Not compatible with Internet Explorer and Opera.

 ## Credits